 Today is March 6 and the Navigate the Chaos question to consider is “how often do you develop your growth mindset?”
-Navigating the chaos and practicing the art of living well requires one to understand if they have a growth or fixed mindset.
+Navigating the chaos and leveraging your mind, body, and spirit requires one to understand if they have a growth or fixed mindset.
 While it is certainly possible to navigate the chaos and live well with a fixed mindset, many people who translate one dream after another into reality use a growth mindset.
 One illustration of a growth mindset comes from the words of Irish playwright George Bernard Shaw who wrote “People are always blaming their circumstances for what they are.
 I do not believe in circumstances.
 The people who get on in this world are the people who get up and look for the circumstances that they want, and if they cannot find them, make them.”
 Those with a growth mindset understand they have the opportunity, at any moment, to change their circumstances by learning a new skill, improving their habits, or increasing their knowledge.
 In short, there is no limit to their growth.

 While Shaw has a point, it might be more exact to say that ‘the people who get on in this world’ have a growth mindset.
 In her 2006 publication Mindset: The New Psychology of Success, Carol Dweck concluded that people have either "fixed" or "growth" mindsets.
 Some people who navigate the chaos believe their success is based on innate ability; these are said to have a "fixed" theory of intelligence (fixed mindset).
 Others, who believe their success is based on hard work, learning, training and doggedness are said to have a "growth" or an "incremental" theory of intelligence (growth mindset).